ZeBlur/ELEC-327-RAJ-E-Light-Flippr1-/README.md

 - Oshman Engineering Design Kitchen, for the use of working space and facilities

-- McMurtry Innovation Space, for the use of a light switch for testing purposes
+- McMurtry Innovation Space, for the use of testing space

 ## License